b33p024/gr-project/README.md

     The amout of traffic generated for each protocol detected
 ### tls statystics:
   It prints each flow line by line in descending order by the amount of traffic.
-  For each flow, it detects what kind of traffic is over the TLS protocol (e.g TLS.stackoverflow , TLS.tesla , TLS.chess ) by checking if the requested server name is inside top10k.txt (top10k most visited sites), and validates SNIs for existance by resolving the hostname.
+  For each flow, it detects what kind of traffic is over the TLS protocol (e.g TLS.stackoverflow, TLS.tesla, TLS.chess ) by checking if the requested server name is inside top10k.txt (top10k most visited sites), and validates SNIs for existence by resolving the hostname.

 ## Usage:
-  This is a command line tool, it takes only one parameter and has to be a file pcap .
+  This is a command line tool, it takes only one parameter and has to be a file pcap.

-  You can generate a pcap file by using a networking tool like wireshark (grafical), or by command line with tcpdump.
+  You can generate a pcap file by using a networking tool like Wireshark (graphical), or by command line with tcpdump.
   To capture a session with tcpdump:
-  Indentify your network interface typing in terminal ifconfig (linux) or ipconfig (windows);
+  Identify your network interface typing in terminal ifconfig (Linux) or ipconfig (Windows);
-  Once you know what network interface you are using, let's say it's name is 'mon0' :
+  Once you know what network interface you are using, let's say its name is 'mon0' :
   > * start capture:  tcpdump -i mon0 -w pcap_files/traffic.pcap
   > * end capture: CTLR-C